gtque/k8s_ubuntu_wsl/README.md

 ## install/enable WSL2
 1. Follow the manual installation steps: https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps

-### install a (Ubuntu) linux image
+### install a (Ubuntu) linux image (if `wsl --install` didn't install one for you)
-2. Install a linux image from the Windows Store, this assumes you are using ubuntu.
+1. Install a linux image from the Windows Store, this assumes you are using ubuntu.
    1. actually open ubuntu once installed
-   1. when prompted for username/password, use your username, you do not need to use the same host login password, this is not sync'ed to the host OS so set it to something easy for you remember
+   2. when prompted for username/password, use your username, you do not need to use the same host login password, this is not sync'ed to the host OS so set it to something easy for you remember
-3. Create a symbolic link to this project in the `/usr/local/bin` called k8s_ubuntu_wsl
+2. Create a symbolic link to this project in the `/usr/local/bin` called k8s_ubuntu_wsl
    1. make sure to replace `[path/to/cloned]` with the path to where ever you cloned this project
    ```
    sudo ln -s /mnt/c/[path/to/cloned]/k8s_ubuntu_wsl /usr/local/bin/k8s_ubuntu_wsl
    ```
-4. Edit the sudoers to remove the password request
+3. Edit the sudoers to remove the password request
     ```
    sudo visudo
    ```